ShailendraShetty3/Google_Review/README.md

-### Installation process and running of the application
+### Installation process and running of the server

 Create a folder to keep the project and virtual environment(considered best practice not necessarily followed but prefered) and move to the same directory.